LeetLLM

 text

-1"Dispute the charge on order 8142."
-2"Charge the scanner before the warehouse shift."
+1"Dispute the charge on invoice 8142."
+2"Charge the scanner before the lab demo."

 The word charge is spelled the same way in both.
 A static embedding lookup returns the same vector, even though the first case belongs near billing language and the second near device language.